-This is big news, considering this would mark the first time that temporary disability caps, including partial and total, have been raised in three years.
-On top of that, this is the biggest amount that it’s been raised by.
+This is big news, considering it’s the first time temporary disability caps, including partial and total, have been raised in three years.
+On top of that, this is the biggest amount that it has been raised by.

 The increase is up by $100.

-Permanent partial disability benefits would be raised as well with a jump from $575 per week to $675, moving Georgia’s benefit maximum to an above average amount compared to other Southeastern states, per a report by the Workers Compensation Research Institute.
+Permanent partial disability benefits were raised as well with a jump from $575 per week to $675, moving Georgia’s benefit maximum to an above average amount compared to other Southeastern states, per a report by the Workers Compensation Research Institute.

 Holder’s take on the benefit increase

-Several months ago, Holder was asked to weigh in on the possible passing of the bill.
-Overall, he remains optimistic about the good this will bring to injured workers.
+When asked to weigh in on the new law, Holder said he remains optimistic about the good this will bring to injured workers.

 If you were injured on the job, Holder and the other knowledgeable workers’ compensation attorneys here at Gerber & Holder are ready to help you receive the compensation you deserve.
 Give us a call to schedule your free consultation.